The Hunt Calendars service supports numerous features that make it a powerful and flexible communication tool.

 - "The words must appear in this order" - the order of your keywords is important (phrase search)

-include the word "Sam" and the category "birthday" or "meeting".
+include the word "Sam" and the category "Meeting".

 allows calendar owners to create multiple email lists